rawansuww/clinic-booking/README.md

-# Clinic Booking System REST API using Gin and Gorm
+# Clinic Booking REST API using Gin and Gorm

 This is the code submission for Assessment #1 at CX using Golang, GinGonic and GORM.